rashabhatt/MovieFix-Movie-List-App/README.md

 To run these scripts, use the following command format: `npm run <script-name>`

-## How to Use

-1. Clone the repository and navigate to the project directory.
-2. Run `npm install` to install the project dependencies.
-3. Use `npm run dev` to start the development server and preview the app locally.

 ## Contributing

 If you want to contribute to this project, you are welcome to do so!
 Follow these steps: